angelRicardoSZ/Backend-Java/Description_of_the_Projects.md

 In this repository you will find different personal projects developed in Java SE courses.
 The objective of this document is to describe the structure of these projects, their most important functions and the results obtained.

-## 1.- Market
+## 1.- Market Project

-The project architecture is domain oriented ([Domain Drive Desing](https://medium.com/@jonathanloscalzo/domain-driven-design-principios-beneficios-y-elementos-primera-parte-aad90f30aa35)), then the project is divided into the following layers:
+The project architecture is domain oriented ([Domain Drive Desing](https://medium.com/@jonathanloscalzo/domain-driven-design-principios-beneficios-y-elementos-primera-parte-aad90f30aa35)), the project is divided into the following layers:

 **Domain:**